xvmdvx/FENNECv1/FENNEC/README.md

 # FENNEC (v0.3)

-FENNEC's principal function is injecting a SIDEBAR (SB), as a navigation companion, that exctracts information from relevant enviroemts and displays it in a reordered manner and to improve agents productivity and reduce mental stress.
-Each enviroment has its unique layout depending on the necessities of the type.
+FENNEC's principal function is injecting a SIDEBAR (SB) as a navigation companion that extracts information from relevant environments and displays it in a reordered manner to improve agents' productivity and reduce mental stress.
+Each environment has its unique layout depending on the type's necessities.

 ## Features

 SIDEBAR HEADER:
-It remains constant throuhgout all layouts, unless IMPORTANT restriction is added.
+It remains constant throughout all layouts, unless an IMPORTANT restriction is added.
-   Left: Hamburguer Icon/Menu.
+   Left: Hamburger Icon/Menu.
 This floater contains QUICK ACTIONS.
    Center: Icon, App name and version in parentheses.
-   Right: Icon, clean window action.
+   Right: Icon for clean window action.
 Close SB button.

 CLASSIC MODE:
 This is the default and most basic layout for the sidebar.
-It shows in Gmail (GM) and DB.
+It appears in Gmail (GM) and DB.

 MAIN (BUSINESS FORMATION ORDERS: SILVER, GOLD, PLATINUM)
    DB: